Patio Door Installation Cost

 During the Job

-• Installing the Leaf — The procedure concludes with inserting the leaf, which is the door itself.
-Providing everything is lined up correctly, the leaf will be attached to the hinges by your tradesperson.
+- Installing the Door Panels — The procedure concludes with inserting the door itself.
+Providing everything is lined up correctly, the doors will be attached to the hinges by your tradesperson.

 After the Job

-• Final Adjustments — The door's functionality will be tested multiple times, including the locks.
+- Final Adjustments — The patio door installation is thoroughly tested, including the locks.
 If the door jams or squeaks, the leaf may need to be re-adjusted to ensure smooth operation and proper installation.

 Are French doors a risk in terms of security?